pymupdf/PyMuPDF/docs/archive-class.rst

    .. method:: add(content [,path])

       Append a sub-archive.
 The meaning of the parameters are exactly the same as explained above.
-Of course, parametrer `content` is not optional here.
+Of course, parameter `content` is not optional here.

    .. method:: has_entry(name)